pallets/flask/docs/design.rst

 the decision to bundle one template engine and use that will not.

-Template engines are like programming languages and each of those engines has a certain understandment about how things work.
+Template engines are like programming languages and each of those engines has a certain understanding about how things work.
 On the surface they all work the same: you tell the engine to evaluate a template with a set of variables and take the return value as string.

 But that's about where similarities end.
-Jinja2 for example has an extensive filter system, a certain way to do template inheritance, support for reusable blocks (macros) that can be used from inside templates and also from Python code, is using unicode for all operations, supports iterative template rendering, configurable syntax and more.
+Jinja2 for example has an extensive filter system, a certain way to do template inheritance, support for reusable blocks (macros) that can be used from inside templates and also from Python code, uses unicode for all operations, supports iterative template rendering, configurable syntax and more.
 On the other hand an engine like Genshi is based on XML stream evaluation, template inheritance by taking the availability of XPath into account and more.
 Mako on the other hand treats templates similar to Python modules.

-When it comes to bridge a template engine with an application or framework there is more than just rendering templates.
-Flask uses Jinja2's extensive autoescaping support for instance.
+When it comes to connecting a template engine with an application or framework there is more than just rendering templates.
+For instance, Flask uses Jinja2's extensive autoescaping support.
 Also it provides ways to access macros from Jinja2 templates.

 A template abstraction layer that would not take the unique features of the template engines away is a science on its own and a too large